bionetslab/edge-preservation-similarity/README.md

 optional arguments:
         --algorithm         possibility to choose version of algorithm, choices: {approx,exact}
                                 (default: approx)
-        --time_limit=       possibility to set time limit in seconds for exact algorithm (default: 0 meaning no time limit), data type: int --normalize         flag to normalize similarity by dividing by max nr. of edges in tree1 and tree2 (default: false, meaning no normalization)
+        --time_limit        possibility to set time limit in seconds for exact algorithm (default: 0 meaning no time limit), data type: int --normalize         flag to normalize similarity by dividing by max nr. of edges in tree1 and tree2 (default: false, meaning no normalization)